 I’m not discouraging you with all this; just want you to also see the contemplative side of your holiday.
 Turning the sport-of-fishing into the art-of-not-pulling-your-hair-out.
 It’s more than just a sport.

 It’s the art of trying to keep a straight face while watching a Mahseer take your $20 Rapala somewhere to the depths, leaving you with you with just a shiny pole and some nylon.

 It’s about finding out that fishing is inversely related to drinking.
 The less you catch the more you drink.
-Ending in the situation that sometimes by the end of the trip, the fish are drinking LESS than you.
+Ending in the situation that sometimes by the end of the trip, the fish are drinking less than you.

-Most of all, it’s about 5.00am wakeups, camp cots, mosquito repellant, no bathing (?), burnt skin, thunder-clap snorers at night, the same food for days on end, and remembering now which drawer at home had the lure which the fish seem to be biting, (and which you forgot).
+Most of all, it’s about 5.00am wakeups, camp cots, mosquito repellants, no bathing (?), burnt skin, thunder-clap snorers at night, the same food for days on end, and remembering now which drawer at home had the lure which the fish seem to be biting, (and which you forgot).